kiily/kiily/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Miguel.
 I am a software engineer with a passion for building products and all things productivity.
 I live in London and currently work [@FLOWN](https://flown.com) as the lead developer.
-FLOWN is focused on helping people reach deep work states more often.
+FLOWN is focused on helping people work better and feel good doing it.

 I tend to dabble in a few things (sometimes too many for my own good...) and have a few passing interests; currently, I am doing some creative writing, researching cryptocurrencies, learning Japanese, and trying to learn how to do some basic 3D printing. (some are going a lot better than others 🙃).
 Oh, and Web3, maybe, not sure...